Birational rigidity of orbifold degree 2 del Pezzo fibrations: Introduction

 \subsection{Models}

-Suppose $X\to\MP^1$ is a del Pezzo fibration of degree $2$.
-Assuming that all the fibres are embedded in $\MP(1,1,1,2)$ then $X$ can be viewed as a hypersurface of bi-degree $(d,4)$ in a toric variety $T$ with Picard group $\MZ^2$, where Cox ring of $T$ is given by the following data: \begin{enumerate}[(i)] \item the homogeneous coordinate ring of $T$ is $\Cox(T)=\MC[u,v,x,y,z,t]$, \item with the irrelevant ideal $I=(u,v)\cap(x,y,z,t)$ and \item the grading given by the columns of the matrix
+Suppose $X\to\MP^1$ is a del Pezzo fibration of degree $2$, and view $X$ as a hypersurface of bi-degree $(d,4)$ in a toric variety $T$ with Picard group $\MZ^2$, where Cox ring of $T$ is given by the following data: \begin{enumerate}[(i)] \item the homogeneous coordinate ring of $T$ is $\Cox(T)=\MC[u,v,x,y,z,t]$, \item with the irrelevant ideal $I=(u,v)\cap(x,y,z,t)$ and \item the grading given by the columns of the matrix

 where $\alpha,\beta,\gamma,\delta$ are integers.
-As this action is invariant under an action of $\SL(2,\MZ)$ on the weight matrix, we can rescale to the following
+As this description is invariant under an action of $\SL(2,\MZ)$ on the weight matrix, we can rescale to the following